 Our Multi-Year Accessibility Plan outlines the actions that Citi Canada will put or has put in place to improve opportunities for people with disabilities.

 If you have any feedback on our accessibility initiatives, please contact us.

-In order to meet our obligations under the AODA, it is important that candidates are advised that accommodation is available at several times throughout the recruitment process: on all job postings, when invited for an interview, on the Citi Canada Employment Application Form and during new employee on-boarding.
+In order to meet our obligations under the AODA, it is important that candidates are advised that accommodation is available at several times throughout the recruitment process: when invited for an interview, on the Citi Canada Employment Application Form and during new employee on-boarding.
 See below for some of the statements:

 Job Descriptions/ Postings

 Citi Canada is an equal opportunity employer.
 Accordingly, we will make accommodations to respond to the needs of people with disabilities (including, without limitation, physical and mental health disabilities) during the recruitment process and otherwise in accordance with law.
 Individuals who view themselves as Aboriginals, members of visible minority or racialized communities, and people with disabilities are encouraged to apply.